Splynter-Security/Threat-Modeling-GitBook/foundations/methodology.md

 Eventually however, this model will be expanded to become a specialized view able to express security concepts relevant to threat modeling such as threats (events, actors), risks, controls, and more.

 Due to the wide variety of pre-existing modeling languages, there's plenty of choice in notation.
-Oftentimes pre-existing context models can be used as a preliminary However there are several standard notations such as Archimate [[3]](#references) or Dataflow Diagrams (DFD) that are particularly interesting for creating these context models.
+Oftentimes pre-existing context models can be used as a preliminary.
+However there are several standard notations such as Archimate [[3]](#references) or Dataflow Diagrams (DFD) that are particularly interesting for creating these context models.
 They will be explored further in later sections.